A 12 Step Guide to Home Furnishings eCommerce

 7. Digital Marketing

 It is critical for retailers to build their furniture website as their flagship store.
-Click To Tweet Once you lay the technical foundation of a great site, you have to focus on your digital marketing strategy.
+Click To Tweet Once you lay the technical foundation of a great omnichannel website, you have to focus on your digital marketing strategy.

 Content Marketing: Creating educational content that is relevant to your audience will position your business as a trustworthy industry leader.
 Some examples are style blogs, “shop the look”, room planners, videos, infographics, in-depth guides, and Artificial Intelligence (AR)/Virtual Reality (VR).